 This is a simplified diagram of the skin and hair.
-As it illustrates, there are two main sections of the hair itself, the shaft and the follicle, as well as an attached sebaceous gland.
+As it illustrates, there are two main sections of the hair anatomy—the shaft and the follicle—as well as an attached sebaceous gland.

 Diagram B – Hair Anatomy

-The sebaceous gland is an exocrine gland connected to the hair follicle that secretes sebum.
-Sebum, an oily or waxy substance, is important to the skin because it naturally lubricates and waterproofs the skin.
-More than one sebaceous gland may be attached to a single hair follicle, and the sebum is delivered to the surface of the skin by traveling up the hair shaft.
+The sebaceous gland is an exocrine gland connected to the mid portion of the follicle.
+It secretes sebum, an oily or waxy substance that is important to the skin because it provides natural lubrication and waterproofing.
+More than one sebaceous gland may be attached to a single hair follicle, and the sebum is delivered to the surface of the skin by traveling up the hair itself.
 The number of glands and the amount of sebum they produce are hereditary, though generally more sebum is produced after puberty and decreases steadily with age.

 Real Patient Before & After Photos

-The hair shaft is what people generally think of as “hair,” and is composed of many layers of a protein called keratin.
-This keratin is a very tough, dead protein, which is why it can be safely cut and styled.
-The keratin is naturally arranged in three layers: from the innermost medulla to the cortex to the outermost cuticle.
+The keratin in a hair shaft is naturally arranged in three layers from the innermost medulla to the cortex to the outermost cuticle.
 As the outermost layer, the cuticle is what is typically treated with hair conditioning, repairing, and strengthening treatments.

 Find out more about prevention, diagnosis, and treatment for hair loss from a team knowledgeable in hair anatomy in Philadelphia.
 Contact The Griffin Hair Restoration Center of Philadelphia by calling (215) 561-9100, or submit a contact form to request a consultation.